Thuynh808/Active-Directory-Lab/README.md

     ```

   **Step 5: Verify User Creations:**
-  - In Active Directory Users and Computers, navigate to the appropriate Organizational Unit (OU) to verify that the users created by the scripts are listed.
+  - In Active Directory Users and Computers, navigate to the "_USERS" OU to verify that the users created by the scripts are listed.

   **Step 6: Test User Accounts:**
   - Log into one of the created user accounts to confirm its functionality and attributes.<br><br>

-  Congratulations!
-You've successfully created and run Python scripts to automate user creations in Active Directory, streamlining the process and enhancing efficiency.
+  Let's go!!
+We now have created and ran the Python script to automate user creations in Active Directory, streamlining the process and enhancing efficiency!
 </details>

 <details>